Theory of Operation

 Usage

-The following diagram shows the usage of the SDS Recorder and Player functions (executed in sdsRecPlayThread).
+The following diagram shows the usage of the SDS functions (executed in sdsThread).
 The sdsControlThread controls the overall execution.
 AlgorithmThread is the thread that executes Signal Conditioning (SC) and ML Model.

 SDS Data Files

 Each data stream is stored in a separate SDS data file.
 In the diagram below SCinput.0.sds is the input to Signal Conditioning, SCoutput.0.sds is the output of Signal Conditioning, and MLoutput.0.sds is the output of the ML Model.
-Each execution of the algorithm is represented in a data block with a timestamp.
-The timestamp allows to correlate the blocks of different streams.
-In the above example, all blocks of one algorithm execution have the same timestamp value.
+Each execution of the algorithm is represented in a data block with a timeslot.
+The timeslot allows to correlate the blocks of different streams.
+In the above example, all blocks of one algorithm execution have the same timeslot value.

 SDS Files

-• Each call to the function sdsRecWrite writes one data block.
+• Each call to the function sdsWrite writes one complete data block.

-• Each call to the function sdsPlayRead reads one data block.
+• Each call to the function sdsRead reads one complete data block.

 Filenames